PaulaYaniz/Unit3/Project/Project3.md

 ## Criteria A: Planning
 ### Problem definition
-Yasmina is a student at UWC ISAK Japan.
+My client is a student at a local school.
 Every Monday morning at her advisory, she fills out the Komodo survey, a survey that checks the students' wellbeing at her school.
 However, she feels like the survey has too many questions, it is sometimes not accurate enough, and it does not allow her to express all her feelings.
 She would like to write a personal diary, but as she lives with 3 roommates, she thinks she would not have enough privacy.
 She would like to be able to write about her feelings every day, and then to have a way to organize the writings by category, according to what she is talking about.
 Yasmina needs a cost effective, efficient, and more private way to track her emotions and write about them.

 ***Problem definition: adequate but you can improve it by adding explicit evidence to the consultation with the client and citations for primary sources.
 For example: "after consultation with the client (see Appendix A) ..."